Entanglement and quantum tomography with top quarks at the LHC: Quantum Tomography

 where $\hat{\mathbf{q}}_{\pm}$ are the lepton (antilepton) directions in each one of the parent top (antitop) rest frames, and $\Omega_{\pm}$ the corresponding solid angles.
 The vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are precisely the top/antitop spin polarizations and the spin correlation matrix, respectively.

-From the kinematic reconstruction of each event, the $t\bar{t}$ and $l^+l^-$ pairs momenta are determined so the spin polarizations and correlations can be obtained in any basis.
-Indeed, this kind of measurement has already been carried out by the CMS collaboration at the LHC \cite{Sirunyan:2019lnl}, where $\mathbf{B}^{\pm},\mathbf{C}$ were obtained in the helicity basis, with no restrictions on $t\bar{t}$ phase space.
-However, as discussed in Sec. \ref{sec:totalquantumstate}, the helicity basis is not valid for reconstructing the total quantum state of the system.
+From the kinematic reconstruction of each event, the $t\bar{t}$ and $l^+l^-$ pairs momenta are determined, so the spin polarizations and correlations can be obtained in any basis.
+Indeed, this kind of measurement has already been carried out by the CMS collaboration at the LHC~\cite{Sirunyan:2019lnl}, where $\mathbf{B}^{\pm},\mathbf{C}$ were obtained in the helicity basis, with no restrictions on $t\bar{t}$ phase space.
+However, as discussed in Sec.~\ref{sec:totalquantumstate}, the helicity basis is not valid for reconstructing the total quantum state of the system since the latter already represents an average over all possible top directions.
+As a result, the quantum tomography can only be implemented from the measurement of the spin polarizations and correlations in a fixed spatial basis.

 We propose a protocol to implement the quantum tomography of the $t\bar{t}$ pair based on the experimental scheme described above.
 In particular, we propose to perform the measurement of the spin polarizations and correlations using the fixed beam basis instead of the more usual helicity basis, also imposing an upper cut $M_{t\bar{t}}$ in the invariant mass spectrum of the $t\bar{t}$ pair.
 In this way, the measured $\mathbf{B}^{\pm},\mathbf{C}$ are the proper coefficients characterizing the total quantum state $\rho(M_{t\bar{t}})$ of Eq. (\ref{eq:TotalQuantumStateMass}), so its reconstruction is performed.
-As usual, these measurements can be complemented with a maximum-likehood estimation \cite{Hradil1997} to ensure the physicality of the reconstructed quantum state.
+These measurements are to be complemented with a specific maximum-likehood estimation~\cite{Hradil1997} for the parameters $\mathbf{B}^{\pm},\mathbf{C}$ that ensure that the reconstructed quantum state is a nonnegative operator.
+In other words: quantum tomography is not just an ensemble of independent expectation values but rather a method to reconstruct the total quantum state, a physical object, which as a result imposes further restrictions on the values of the measurements.

 At LO, and by assuming symmetry around the beam axis, the measurement of only $2$ parameters, the transverse and longitudinal spin correlations $C_{\perp}(M_{t\bar{t}}),C_{z}(M_{t\bar{t}})$, is needed to perform the quantum tomography of $\rho(M_{t\bar{t}})$.